 But which of these two techniques (passwords or biometrics) will mark the future of digital security?
 Let’s dive into them.

-The problems with passwords
+The main issues with passwords

 Our computer devices contain a large amount of personal data collected from our digital activity, hence the importance of using security mechanisms to protect it.
 Passwords were created with the aim of protecting our online information from being accessed by others.